Showing posts with label lifelong learning. Show all posts

 “The aim of education in relation to employment and economic progress should be not so much to prepare young people and adults for specific, life-time vocation, but to ‘optimize' mobility among the professions and afford a permanent stimulus to the desire to learn and to train onself” (Preamble, Learning to Be, 1972, pages xxxiii-xxxiv).
 (1)

 ■ The Delors Report, Learning: The Treasure Within (1996), proposed four pillars for education: «learning to be», «learning to do», «learning to know» and «learning to be together».
-Learning throughout life was translated as lifelong education.
+Learning throughout life was wrongly translated as lifelong education.
 Learning society was translated into Spanish as educative society and as cognitive society (sociedad cognitiva).

 ■ The Report of the International Commission on the Futures of Education, created by UNESCO in 2019 (Reimagining our futures together: A new social contract for education, UNESCO, 2021) refers to lifelong education.
 It does not mention lifelong learning.
 It defends "the right to quality education throughout life".